Attribute Restoration Framework for Anomaly Detection: Attribute Restoration Framework

 \subsection{Attribute Restoration Network}

-In this section, we present the \emph{Attribute Restoration Network} (ARNet) in detail.
+We now present the \emph{Attribute Restoration Network} (ARNet) in detail.
 ARNet is based on an encoder-decoder framework to restore the original images.
 In the training phase, given $\tilde{x}_{\rm n}$ after AEM, the proposed ARNet takes the $\tilde{x}_{\rm n}$ as the inputs, and attempts to inversely restore the original training samples $x_{\rm n}$.
-Mathematically, given $\tilde{x}_{\rm n}$, the restored sample be $\hat{x}_{\rm n}$ is formulated as
+Given $\tilde{x}_{\rm n}$, the restored sample $\hat{x}_{\rm n}$ is expressed as

 where $\mathcal{M}(\cdot)$ indicates the model of ARNet, while $Enc(\cdot)$ and $Dec(\cdot)$ indicate encoder and decoder of ARNet.
 Note that while ARNet is employed for the image restoration tasks, it is different from existing autoencoders in that the inputs and outputs are asymmetrical, \emph{i.e.},~ARNet needs to restore attributes erased by the Attribute Erasing Module.